peccu/lp-php-miniseries/README.md

 This doesn't affect how the publication works, but is used to describe the publication to potential subscribers.
 You should change `"every day"` so that it makes sense for your new delivery days.
 Whatever you write will appear after the words "Delivered on".
 So in our above example we'd put this:

 	"delivered_on": "Mondays, Wednesdays and Fridays",

+Subscribers will then see:

+> Delivered on Mondays, Wednesdays and Fridays

 Once that's done, upload `meta.json` to your server.
 Then, on your publication's BERG Cloud Developers "Edit" page, click the "Reload from your server" button in the "Metadata" section.